 Memorial contributions may be made to All Saints Catholic Church.

 Family and friends may leave a memory or message of condolence by visiting the online obituary at www.kroegerfuneralhome.com.

-To send flowers to William H. Whitehead's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William H. Whitehead, please visit our floral store.